 Bakersfield Dog Bite Lawyer

-Hire A Bakersfield Attorney
+Hire a Bakersfield Dog Bite Attorney

-If you suffered a dog bite in Bakersfield, California and want to sue for the recovery of damages, all you need to prove is that the bite occurred in a public place or while lawfully on someone else’s private property.
+If you suffered a dog bite in Bakersfield and want to sue for the recovery of damages, all you need to prove is that the bite occurred in a public place or while lawfully on someone else’s private property.
 As it relates to dog bites, you are not required to show that the dog owner was negligent or didn’t take reasonable care.

 Unfortunately, there are many people who choose to treat their dogs poorly by neglecting or abusing them.
 This can cause animals to become aggressive.
 Kern County Animal Services serves the Bakersfield area and protects the health and safety of all its residents and animals.